damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Once quote is signed and attached to opportunity, via Sertifi or manually and quote has been successfully sent to z-billing, go into the opportunity and change the stage to closed won.
 1. A renewal opportunity will be automatically created for the account

+#### Closing Deals for GitHost

+ * Confirm with client the best contact for installation, the type of plan, and how many EE users will be needed, then create quote.
+ * When the quote is created, the system will automatically add the GitHost Subscription Terms to the quote in addition to the GitLab EE Subcription Terms.
+ * Once quote is singed, send to zbilling
+ * Once sent to zbilling there will be an automated email that goes out to support@gitlab.com alerting the support team to contact the client to connect their GitLab EE license key with the GitHost instance
+ * A second email will be sent to the client with the GitLab EE license key and the process will be complete

 #### Closing Deals for Educational Institutions receiving educational pricing

  * The customer should purchase a license as normal through Zuora, except that the number of users purchased should only include non-student users (as described in [Educational Pricing](https://about.gitlab.com/license-faq/)).